thibaultmg/acm-rag-content/docs/acm/2.15/release_notes/main.md

 See the following known issues and limitations that might occur while using networking features.

+##### Submariner installation on IBM Power Systems fails

+If you are using Red Hat Advanced Cluster Management 2.15, you cannot install Submariner on IBM systems, as it is currently not supported for these versions.

+ACM-27270

 ##### Source IP not retained for applications on OpenShift Container Platform with OVN-Kubernetes